jamwafflesci/node-consistency-poc/README.md

 # node-consistency-poc

-Testbench for automatically configuring a Node environment on clone/pull/update/whatever
+Testbench for automatically configuring a Node environment on clone/pull/update/whatever.

+This example has two branches as an example:

+- `master`, has a dependency on Express 4 (`yarn list express` shows 4.x)
+- `express-3`, has a dependency on Express 3

+Doing `git checkout <branch>` should set the correct Express version automatically.

 ## What assumptions are we making about the environment?